liris-xr/PLUME/docs/recorder/file-format/index.md

 ## Overview

-The data collected by the recorder is saved in a single `.plm` file as the recording progresses.
+Data collected by the recorder is saved in a single `.plm` file as the recording progresses.
 The file is written in binary and uses [Protobuf](https://protobuf.dev/) to serialize record samples in a language-neutral, platform-neutral manner, maximizing interoperability of the save file between languages and workflows.

 To save space we compress the data on-the-fly using [LZ4](https://lz4.org/), a lossless dynamic compression algorithm.